GitiHubi/co_piloted_auditing/protocols/Prompt_Protocol_C.md

 Detected Local Anomaly:

-2017, ACHD17144101, 28 WATER, EAT AT JOE'S, petty cash, 292.22
+2017, ACHD17950344, 28 WATER, EAT AT JOE'S, petty cash, 292.22

 Dectection Rationale:

-The journal entry exhibting document number CHEK17119504 corresponds to a local anomaly.
+The journal entry exhibting document number ACHD17950344 corresponds to a local anomaly.
 The journal entry contains the department title "28 Water" which is usually not observed with the vendor name "EAT AT JOE'S" and document type "petty cash".

 Please do not start auditing until I say "Audit!".
-Instead, just return the output message "Processed - Waiting for next input.
+Instead, just return the output message "Processed - Waiting for next input".
 ```

 ### 7. Task Specific Input Data Prompt